janpeuker/awesome-tech-roles/README.md

 - [How Reporting and Experimentation Fuel Product Innovation at LinkedIn](https://www.youtube.com/watch?v=62JxeIZTc_4) - LinkedIn got famous for data engineering as the birthplace of Kafka and Samza, this old talk gives an overview how the data platform feeds into the product teams.
 - [Machine Learning Interviews BookMachine Learning Interview](https://huyenchip.com/ml-interviews-book/) - Chip Huyen&apos;s book does never clearly explain roles but has good insights on types of teams and companies for ML roles.
 - [Netflix Data Engineer](https://netflixtechblog.com/data-engineers-of-netflix-interview-with-kevin-wylie-7fb9113a01ea) - Career path of a Data Engineer at Netflix (see also [this blog of Netflix roles](https://netflixtechblog.com/notebook-innovation-591ee3221233)).
+- [Planning for AGI and Beyond](https://openai.com/blog/planning-for-agi-and-beyond) - This list does not feature "Prompt Engineering" under Data Engineer but below under "Designer", this post is an example by OpenAI on various strategies to approach working with, rather than bulding machine learning systems, in what they call alignment techniques.
 - [PyTorch builds the future of AI and machine learning at Facebook](https://ai.facebook.com/blog/pytorch-builds-the-future-of-ai-and-machine-learning-at-facebook/) - Machine Learning Research fused into MLOps over the last years, this is a good history from Facebook how PyTorch emerged (not unsimiliar to [TFX](https://blog.tensorflow.org/2020/09/brief-history-of-tensorflow-extended-tfx.html#Intro) at Google).
 - [We Don&apos;t Need Data Scientists, We Need Data Engineers](https://www.mihaileric.com/posts/we-need-data-engineers-not-data-scientists/) - Rant, but with a good overview on data roles.
 - [What is Data Engineering](https://blog.pragmaticengineer.com/what-is-data-engineering/) - Collaboration between Benjamin Rogojan and Gergely Orosz, explaining the data engineer role and the differences to data scientist and software engineer.